stlab/better-code/chapters/0000 Outline.md

   - You don't want to use the random access (memory works like a tape drive)
   - A few algorithms like reverse win by using bidirectional traversal \[benchmark\]
   - Complexity goes in the documentation
+  - What every programmer should know about memory (Drepper)

   - Below here goes someplace...
   - limit the depth of undocumented preconditions as a way to introduce new